-- 1. Masks shall be worn at all times by all individuals in attendance, other than when engaged in competition. - 2.
-Physical distancing measures shall be in place at all times other than when engaged in competition. - 3.
-Sportsmanship is a key component, while physical contact of handshakes, fist-bumps, etc., are not allowed teams are encouraged to acknowledge their opponents in pregame and postgame rituals with a physical distance observance of the team's choosing. - 4.
-It is recommended that physical distancing is maintained in practice drills and conditioning. - 5.
-Establish deck specific physical distancing protocols including the elimination of handshakes before and after the event.
-No hugging, shaking hands, or fist bumps for support/encouragement. - 6.
-Establish multiple sessions for warm-up periods to limit number of swimmers per lane.
-Restrict the number of swimmers in competition area.
-Limit number of swimmers per lane during warm-up and warm-down areas. - 7.
-Competition formats should consider using staggered, wave or interval starts.
+- A. Face coverings shall always be worn by all individuals in except for when engaging in activities that include training in water. - B. Physical distancing measures shall always be in place other than when engaged in competition. - C. Bench or chairs on the deck must be set up six feet apart. - D. Sportsmanship is a key component, while physical contact of handshakes, fist-bumps, etc., are not allowed teams are encouraged to acknowledge their opponents in pregame and postgame rituals with a physical distance observance of the team's choosing. - E. It is recommended that drills and conditioning models designed for athletes to remain six feet apart. - F. Swimming competitions and practices must comply with all OHA restrictions and guidance.
+Please review the OHA Indoor Recreation and Indoor Fitness Establishments guidance carefully to ensure compliance.